bbgdzxng1/interlace-detection-test-patterns/README.md

 - Although the ` { picture_structure, top_field_first, repeat_first_field }` can be modified per picture and is specified in the MPEG-2 Picture Coding Extension, the general consensus (citation needed) seems to be:
   - High Definition BT.709 is always top field first
-  - Standard definition DV & mini-DV (PAL or NTSC) is bottom field first
+  - Standard definition DV & mini-DV (PAL or NTSC) is usually bottom field first
-  - Standard definition D1 PAL is top field first
+  - Standard definition D1 PAL is usually top field first
   - Standard Definition D1 NTSC is usually (but not always) bottom field first
   - Standard Definition ATSC 1.0 captures (via HDHomerun) seem to be TFF.
   - What about DVB-T?